Attraction of the Week: The Pittsburgh Zoo & PPG Aquarium

 Other interesting exhibits

 Underwater polar bear viewing – Part of the Water’s Edge exhibit, you will have the opportunity to see polar bears swim underwater via a viewing tunnel.
+Note that they only spend 10% of their time swimming so it’s a rare sight to behold!
 This is a cute area of the zoo as it is modeled after a coastal village.
 You will also see sea otters and northern elephant seals.

 Walk through kangaroo exhibit – The best part of this zoo is a walk through kangaroo exhibit.
 This one is hidden in the Kings Kingdom so you might miss it.
 Do make the trek over as I have not seen this unique experience at any other zoo.